 - Add the cashew cream at this point and mix well and cook for another 2 minutes.
 You can add some water to dilute the thickness of the gravy if needed.
 Check for seasoning and remove from heat.

-- Garnish with freshly chopped coriander, slit green chillies and a sprinkle of garam masala.
+- Garnish with freshly chopped coriander, slit green chillies, sliced ginger and a sprinkle of garam masala.
 Done!

 Serve this warm with accompaniment of choice and enjoy!